 - Is it safe to free-feed your cat?

 - Is dry food good for the cat’s wellbeing?

-- The average cat needs around 30 calories for each 450 g (1lb) of body-weight.
+- The average cat needs around 30 calories for each 450 g (1lb) of body weight.
 A cup of dry cat food weighs between 120-130 g and contains between 300 to 500 calories relying upon the brand.
-Most brands nowadays offer Information with respect to the number of calories the food contains.
+Most brands nowadays offer Information concerning the number of calories the food contains.
 A few makers likewise put a chart on their packaging now; clarifying the perfect measure of food depends on a cat’s age and weight.